Microsoft Access Programmer Phoenix, AZ

 • Support tickets fell by ~75%, eliminating reference/ActiveX errors.

-• User feedback: "Feels instant; no more guessing if it saved."
+• User note: "Feels instant; no more guessing if it saved."

 Timeline & Scope